article background

 Bulk hot water is an arrangement whereby residents in a multi-tenant complex share one large hot water system – usually powered by natural gas.
 The body corporate is in charge of finding a bulk hot water supplier, and this bulk provider is in charge of hot water maintenance, meter monitoring and customer billing.
 Each residence has its own hot water meter, meaning customers are only billed for their own water usage – not the usage of their neighbours.

 Origin is by far Australia’s largest provider of bulk hot water services.
-While there are some smaller retailers in the market, if you’re unsure who your hot water company is, it’s a safe bet that you’re with Origin.
+While there are some smaller retailers in the market, if you’re unsure of who your hot water company is, it’s a safe bet that you’re with Origin.

 Origin Energy Hot Water Services